Brendan Donovan Player Props: Cardinals vs. Marlins

 - Donovan is hitting .280 with seven doubles, nine home runs and 30 walks.

-- Looking at the 74 games he has played this season, he's hit a home run in nine of them (12.2%), and in 3.1% of his trips to the plate.
+- In 12.2% of his games this season, he has gone deep, and 3.1% of his trips to the plate.

-- Donovan has driven home a run in 17 games this year (23.0%), including more than one RBI in 9.5% of his games and producing three or more of his team's runs on two occasions..
+- In 17 games this year (23.0%), Donovan has picked up an RBI, and in seven of those games (9.5%) he had two or more.
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 28 games this year (37.8%), including multiple runs in eight games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.